geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-10/meeting-transcript.md

 So for the BERT one, it might legitimately hit 30 seconds.

 ##### **Nimlgen** [[00:08:33](https://www.youtube.com/watch?v=swYfv-dheuc&t=513)]
-yes so actually in beam so like that i tested like three days ago just easily hit found some kernels that are just 30 seconds long and yeah but but like answering your question yeah it's just from the point you just submit it to the gpu and you just
+yes so actually in BEAM so like that i tested like three days ago just easily hit found some kernels that are just 30 seconds long and yeah but but like answering your question yeah it's just from the point you just submit it to the gpu and you just
 So yeah, it's for several kernels and for several commands.

 ##### **Chenyu** [[00:08:59](https://www.youtube.com/watch?v=swYfv-dheuc&t=539)]